grafana/grafana-operator/examples/datasource/_index.md

 [Datasources](https://grafana.com/docs/grafana/latest/datasources/) is a basic part of grafana and of course you can manage your datasources through the grafana operator.

-To view all configuration you can do within datasources look at our [API documentation](../api/#grafanadatasourcespec).
+To view all configuration you can do within Datasources look at our [API documentation](/docs/api/#grafanadatasourcespec).

 ## Secret management